London Symphony Orchestra: Background

-At the turn of the twentieth century there were no permanent salaried orchestras in London.
-The main orchestras were those of Covent Garden, the Philharmonic Society and the Queen's Hall; their proprietors engaged players individually for each concert or for a season.
-As there were competing demands for the services of the finest players it was an accepted practice that, even though under contract to play for a concert, a player was at liberty to accept a better-paid engagement if it were offered.
-He would then engage another player to deputise for him at the original concert and the rehearsals for it.
-The treasurer of the Philharmonic Society described the system thus: "A, whom you want, signs to play at your concert.
+At the turn of the twentieth century London did not have permanent salaried orchestras.
+The main music venues: Covent Garden, the Philharmonic Society and the Queen's Hall had their players engaged for the concert or season.

+At the time it was also an accepted practice for players to break their contracts for better-paid engagements, and then engage another player to deputise at the concert (and the rehearsals before).
+The treasurer of the Philharmonic Society, John Mewburn Levien, described the system thus: "A, whom you want, signs to play at your concert.
 He sends B (whom you don't mind) to the first rehearsal.
 B, without your knowledge or consent, sends C to the second rehearsal.
 Not being able to play at the concert, C sends D, whom you would have paid five shillings to stay away."
-There was much competition for good orchestral players, with well-paid engagements offered by more than fifty music halls, by pit bands in West End musical comedies, and by grand hotels and restaurants which maintained orchestras.

-In 1904, the manager of the Queen's Hall, Robert Newman and the conductor of his promenade concerts, Henry Wood, agreed that they could no longer tolerate the deputy system.
+In 1904 the manager of the Queen's Hall, Robert Newman and the conductor of his promenade concerts, Henry Wood, agreed that they could no longer tolerate the deputy system.
 After a rehearsal in which Wood was faced with dozens of unfamiliar faces in his own orchestra, Newman came to the platform and announced: "Gentlemen, in future there will be no deputies!
 Good morning!"
 This caused a furore.
 Orchestral musicians were not highly paid, and removing their chances of better-paid engagements permitted by the deputy system was a serious financial blow to many of them.
 While travelling by train to play under Wood at a music festival in the north of England in May 1904, soon after Newman's announcement, some of his leading players discussed the situation and agreed to try to form their own orchestra.
 The principal movers were three horn players (Adolf Borsdorf, Thomas Busby, and Henri van der Meerschen) and a trumpeter, John Solomon.